 I was at Lehman yesterday, doing outreach, and two Commons members needed to reset their passwords.
 Both had the same issue - the email sent to them had two url links - the first one was underlined, so they automatically clicked on that one, and it just returned them to the Commons Home page.
 The second url was actually the correct one.
 It was not underlined and was not clickable.
 They had to cut and paste it into the browser in order to reset their password.

-#2 Updated by scott voth over 4 years ago
+#2 Updated by scott voth almost 5 years ago

 I don't know if you can look into the log - but if so, one was for Madeline Cohen.
 It could be that their email client was not set up to accept html.
 The urls were just that, really long urls.
 The second one was enclosed by < >, maybe the reason it did not render as a link?
 I was just looking over their shoulders, but it seemed like their wasn't that much to the confirmation email except for those 2 links.